Why is St. Hedwig’s Cathedral in Berlin a Must-Visit?

 The History Behind St. Hedwig’s Cathedral

-Built between 1747 and 1773, St. Hedwig’s Cathedral is the first Catholic church erected in Berlin after the Reformation.
-It was commissioned by Frederick the Great, King of Prussia, and designed by the architect Georg Wenzeslaus von Knobelsdorff.
+Built between 1747-77, St. Hedwig’s Cathedral is the first Catholic church built in Berlin after the Reformation.
+Commissioned during the rule of Frederick the Great, King of Prussia and creation of the architect Georg Wenzeslaus von Knobelsdorff, it was built.
 The cathedral was named after Saint Hedwig of Silesia, the patron saint of Berlin.
-This place of worship has survived various historical events, including the devastating bombings of World War II.
+This place of worship has endured through the plaque of history on and including the World War II bombings.

 Architectural Marvel